 Good to Know: Peak viewing time is typically from late September or early October through about mid-October, depending on the season and the particular elevation.

 Hear the Elks Bugle in Rocky Mountain National Park

-Other haunted hot spots include just about any hotel in Cripple Creek; Denver’s Brown Palace Hotel and the Molly Brown House.
+Good to Know: Other haunted hot spots include just about any hotel in Cripple Creek, Denver’s historic Brown Palace Hotel and Spa the Molly Brown House Museum.
 You can also visit Elitch Gardens to attend Fright Fest held every weekend in October.

 Enjoy Cultural Attractions for Free